redbullmaxstrength/theblockchainboy.github.io/_posts/1880-09-04-far-less-corruption.markdown

 ---
 layout: post
-title: Far Less Unethical Behavior
+title: Fix FinTech With Blockchain
-date: June 18, 2016
+date: June 18, 2012
 ---

 **"Give a corrupt man a gun and he can rob a bank...but give a corrupt man a bank**